2i2c-org/team-compass/operations/structure.md

 - Assign work items to team members on a given project according to team priorities.
 - Hold team members accountable for completing work on-time, or for adjusting scope as needed.

-### Communicate progress and status to key stakeholders
+### Communicate progress and status to internal stakeholders

-- Make our work transparent, discoverable, and understanding to internal and external stakeholders.
+- Make our work transparent, discoverable, and understanding to internal stakeholders, especially those that communicate with _external_ stakeholders.
-- Communicate with internal and external stakeholders to share information about the status and progress of major work items.
+- Share information about the status and progress of major work items.
 - Surface changes in scope or identified risk in accomplishing our goals.

 ## Team structure